 How to sense the spiritual aspects of life

-Last week a team came to inspect the homeless and geriatric programs at our hospital.
-After an outbrief, two team members, one older white woman and one middle aged African American woman, came into my office.
+Recently a team of inspectors visited our hospital.
+After the meeting, two team members, one older white woman and one middle aged African American woman, came into my office.
 They admired my models of the War of 1812 frigate USS Constitution and the 1990s US Space Shuttle Endeavor.
 We talked for a moment, but as they turned to leave, the older woman glimpsed a replica of the ancient Celtic worship and burial site Stonehenge on my table.

 “Have you been there?” she inquired, with more than a little excitement in her voice.

 “Yes, with my wife and our infant daughter in 1994.
 How about you?”

 “Never, but I would love to go” she replied, both excited and plaintive.
 She took a deep breath, paused, and looked directly at me.
 Her face was earnest and anxious, like a novitiate approaching an Archbishop with a question of vital importance.

 “Can you feel it?
 Can you feel the spirituality in that place?”

 “Yes,” I replied, instantly knowing what she meant.
 “You can sense the spirituality at Stonehenge.
 But there are four things that you have to do in order to feel it.”

 Her face lit up, waiting for what would come next.